enchant97/url-shortener/README.md

 > Please note this project is not fully tested and is a WIP.

+## This Project Is EOL
+What Does This Mean?
+- No more updates
+- This repo will be archived

+Why?
+- I have decided to make it using Go, called [url-shorter](https://github.com/enchant97/url-shorter)
+    - A go implementation will allow for faster redirects

 ## Config
 You can configure the app using a .env file or through environment variables.